recursivecodes/ivs-esp-whip-demo/DHT11_SETUP.md

 ## Next Steps

-Once your DHT-11 is working:
+Once your DHT-11 is configured:

 1. Monitor the embedded sensor data in your video stream
 2. Build applications that consume the SEI metadata